-In anticipation of the next Parliament of the World’s Religions (PoWR) to be held in Toronto from November 1-7, 2018, we are currently gathering contact information for students interested in receiving a PoWR-specific newsletter.
 The Parliament has been meeting every few years since 1893, and is now a world-renowned gathering of people from dozens of faith backgrounds and scores of countries.
 Recent conferences have drawn attendances numbering more than 10,000.
-We hope to generate a lot of interest and build a significant McGill contingent, and raise scholarship funds to assist students.
+The next Parliament of the World’s Religions (PoWR) to beheld in Toronto from November 1-7, 2018.

-With the conference so close to home, and an inspiring theme - The Promise of Inclusion, The Power of Love - MORSL is actively looking for students who are interested in seeing what multi-faith social justice action is about.
+With the conference so close to home, and an inspiring theme -The Promise of Inclusion, The Power of Love-MORSL will be attending with an inter-university contingent of students from Montreal who are interested in seeing what multi-faith social justice action is about.
 This conference is not only a fantastic way to learn about other faiths, it is also a privileged opportunity to work side by side with people whose spirituality calls them to create a more just, sustainable and equitable world.
 The focus areas this year include climate change, income equity, reconciliation and the struggle against war, violence and hate speech.
 For details about this incredible conference, please visit the Parliament's website.

 Banner photo courtesy of Parliament of the World's Religions.